english-blog/english-blog.github.io/_posts/2013-09-29-blueprint-for-life-find-yours.md

 ### Other's values in your blueprint

 There may be some values in your blueprint that are imposed by others.
 There may be some things that you always wanted to do but are prohibited by your religion, society, family, friends, relatives, etc. Those are not your values.
 Check the relevance of that value in your current life.
-Will that help you to progress in your life?.
-Will that keep you happy?.
+Will that help you to progress in your life?
+Will that keep you happy?
 If yes, adhere to it and thank whoever imposed it on you.
 If not, refine that value with something new and thank yourself.

 ### My Blueprint:

 Below are some of the core values in my blueprint, just to give an idea of what your list might look like.
 I did not publish everything, though.
 Neither should you.
-There will definitely be some values so intimate to you.
+There will be some values so intimate to you.
 Keep it to yourself.

 1. Never lie in any situation (If I must, I choose NOT to say anything - but never lie)
 2. Never fear anyone or any situation (If I fear something, voluntarily face it - till the fear fades away)